Neural Fabric · MCP

 Cloud inference platforms

-Fireworks AI, Groq, and vLLM handle the MCP connection server-side — add your Fabric URL in their dashboard.
-Run Kimi K2.5, DeepSeek V3, Qwen 3, Llama 4, or any hosted model with Fabric memory.
+Fireworks AI, Groq, and vLLM handle the MCP connection server-side — add your Neural Fabric URL in their dashboard.
+Run Kimi K2.5, DeepSeek V3, Qwen 3, Llama 4, or any hosted model with Neural Fabric memory.

 IDEs · Editors · Local runners